marionettejs/backbone.marionette/docs/marionette.itemview.md

 });
 ```

-### beforeClose callback

-A `beforeClose` method will be called on the view, just prior
-to closing it:
+### "before:close" / onBeforeClose event

+Triggered just prior to closing the view, when the view's `close()`
+method has been called.
+Also triggered as "item:before:close" /
+`onItemBeforeClose`.

 ```js
 Backbone.Marionette.ItemView.extend({